tapacikk/dotfiles/README.md

 ## Yes, I now have a linux computer

-This repo is supposed to be cloned to some git-controlled (obviously) directory and then stowed
+This repo contains files from my home directory needed for operation of my operating system.

 Here there are dotfiles for:
 * vim